Rmorbey/bank-tech-test/README.md

 So I can use my money,
 I would like to be able to withdraw money from my Bank Account
 ```
+^ Tested.

 Account Statement

 ```
 As a customer,
 So I can keep track of money,
-I would like a statement to show my deposit and withdraw transactions and current balance
+I would like a statement to show my deposit and withdraw transactions, date of transaction and balance afterwards
 ```
 ----------